ReragoAliNa/DataStructure/README.md

 *   **Core Package:** `java.util`

 ## 🚀 Getting Started
-Clone the repository to review the notes and code snippets:
+Clone the repository to review the notes and code snippets